A bunch of crazy folks with a mission to change the way diseases are diagnosed around the world.

 Sachin Dubey, CoFounder & CEO

+Maya is the Cofounder of Module Innovations and serves as the Chief Technology Officer.
 Maya holds a M.Tech degree in Industrial Catalysis from CUSAT, Kochi and M.Sc chemistry from Mahatma Gandhi University, Kerela.
 A material chemist by training she is an expert in Lateral flow and point of care tests based on novel chemistries and nanomaterials.
-Prior to Module Maya had 5 years of extensive research experience at CSIR-National Chemical Laboratory, Pune on some very interesting research fields including polymers, catalysts, fuel cells, electrochemistry and nano materials.
-Maya has been instrumental in writing and developing lead technology for several research and funding proposals for Module including the prestigious CARB-X , Grand Challenges Canada & BMGF Sentinels.
+Prior to Module, Maya had 5 years of extensive research experience at CSIR-National Chemical Laboratory, Pune on some very interesting research fields including polymers, catalysts, fuel cells, electrochemistry and nano materials.
+Maya has been instrumental in writing and developing lead technology for several research and funding proposals for Module including CARB-X (USA) , Grand Challenges Canada & BMGF Sentinels.
 Maya has several papers and multiple patents to her credit.
-Maya’s motivation to bring affordable healthcare using technology to masses made her entry into Module.
+Maya’s motivation to bring affordable healthcare using technology to masses fuels her work at Module.
 In her free time Maya can be found cooking new delicacies.